abap2UI5/docs/docs/development/translation.md

 ```

 ### Data Element
 You can also retrieve and display the short, medium, or long descriptions of data elements (DD04T).
-Here’s how to access these text types programmatically:
+Here's how to access these text types programmatically:

 ::: code-group